B or B+: how to find your way around?

 The manufacturer's website:

-The manufacturer is in the best position to define the type of pilot for whom their wings are intended, so this is one of the places to go for product information.
+The manufacturer is in the best position to define the type of rider for whom their gliders is intended, so this is one of the places to go for product information.
 The technical data table and a wealth of basic information are listed to give you a good idea of the product.

 Testing: